Has online privacy been on your mind recently?

 The safer, yet more complex, method of encryption is the asymmetric encryption method.
 Asymmetric encryption means that both parties own a set of keys: a private key and a public key.

-In contrast to symmetric encryption, which uses the same key for encryption and decryption, asymmetric encrypted messages can’t be decrypted with the same key it was encrypted with.
+In contrast to symmetric encryption, which uses the same key for encryption and decryption, asymmetrically encrypted messages can’t be decrypted with the same key it was encrypted with.

 The public key can be stored, along with your name and email address, on a public server, accessible to anyone.